thinkful-ei18/maajac-client/README.md

 # safeR
 SafeReport/safeR is an app that aims to keep the community safer by making sure they are up to date on local crimes or incidents in the area.
-When the app loads the user is greeted with a map will reports pinned in their local area.
+When the app loads the user is greeted with a map with reports pinned in their local area.
 If the user chooses to sign up and login, they can submit a report or view the dashboard for previous reports they submitted themselves.

 # Links